 (Approved by the Office of Management and Budget under control number 0930-0099)

 As is the standard policy of most websites, Aspire Counseling Services® automatically gathers information about your computer such as your IP address, browser type, referring/exit pages, and operating system.
+A user may also contact ACS through our Contact Form embedded on our website.
+ACS gathers information through the Contact Form such as First Name, Last Name, telephone number, and/or e-mail address.

 We use this information to: